 In a continuing effort to assist Alt-MSA teachers and provide guidance on linking assessment and instruction, MSDE has created a series of pre-approved artifacts.
 To access the artifacts and supporting documentation, links are provided on the Resource Center tab of Alt-MSA Online.
+Only the PDF version with an MSDE watermark, including the current assessment year, are pre-approved for accurate content and alignment to the Mastery Objective.
+Any artifacts without the current assessment year within the watermark will not be pre-approved and will be scored for alignment to the Mastery Objective.
 MOs that have a pre-approved artifact will be noted in the printable MO bank on the Resource Center tab.
 Please note, if multiple pages are required for an approved artifact, this requirement will be noted on the supplemental pages that accompany the artifacts.
 In addition, if a TE chooses to use an MSDE pre-approved artifact, but would like to adapt or make changes to the artifact to meet the assessment needs of an individual student, the TE must use the Microsoft Word version and not the pre-approved artifact with the watermark.

-Figure 4-4 Specific Videotaped-Artifact Requirements
+Specific Videotaped-Artifact Requirements